Fantaghirò (film): Plot

-For many centuries two kingdoms have been at war at each other, though neither side remembers what the war is for.
+For many centuries two kingdoms have been at war with each other, though neither side remembers what the war is for.
 In one of the kingdoms, the warrior king has three daughters: Catherine, Caroline, and Fantaghirò.
-Although Catherine and Caroline are well-behaved princesses, Fantaghirò is outspoken, rebellious, and longs to fight in battle.
+Although Catherine and Caroline are well-behaved princesses, Fantaghirò is outspoken, and rebellious, and longs to fight in battle.
 She constantly argues with her father and two sisters who disapprove of her behaviour.

 Fantaghirò secretly learns to fight when she befriends the White Knight, a mysterious warrior whom she meets in the forest.
 As they are training, she briefly crosses paths with Romualdo, the newly crowned king ruler of the neighbouring enemy kingdom.
-Romualdo is enchanted by Fantaghirò's eyes, but is unaware that they belong to the daughter of his sworn enemy.
+Romualdo is enchanted by Fantaghirò's eyes but is unaware that they belong to the daughter of his sworn enemy.

 Romualdo is tired of the war and sends an offer of a single duel to determine the outcome.
 Fantaghirò's father is told by the magical White Witch that only one of his daughters can win that duel.
 Seeing no other option, the King commands his three daughters to disguise themselves as male knights so they may fight Romualdo.

-Fantaghirò relishes the opportunity and cuts her hair to make her look like a boy, but Catherine and Caroline are fearful.
-While traveling to Romualdo's kingdom, the three sisters argue about the wisdom of their fighting, and Catherine and Caroline decide that their youngest sister is the most qualified to win.
+Fantaghirò relishes the opportunity and cuts her hair to look like a man, but Catherine and Caroline are fearful.
+While travelling to Romualdo's kingdom disguised as knights, the three sisters argue about the outcome of their mission, and Catherine and Caroline decide that their younger sister is the most qualified to win.
 Catherine and Caroline return to their father and Fantaghirò continues on her journey.

 Fantaghirò eventually meets with Romualdo, who is confused when he recognises her eyes.
-After various attempts by Romualdo to discover her true gender by trickery, they eventually battle and Fantaghirò emerges victorious.
+After various attempts by Romualdo to discover the real identity of the knight by trickery, they eventually battle and Fantaghirò emerges victorious.
 However, she cannot kill him and returns home in shame.
 Fantaghirò's father, who is proud of what his daughter has achieved, forgives her.
-The King also allows Romualdo to continue to rule his people, on the condition that he marry one of the three princesses.
-Although at first Romualdo is hesitant to agree, when he sees Fantaghirò dressed up as a woman, the two kiss happily.
+The King also allows Romualdo to continue to rule his people, on the condition that he marries one of the three princesses.
+Although at first Romualdo is hesitant to agree when he sees and recognises Fantaghirò, the two kiss happily and the realms are united after decades of war.